-Payment gateways and payment processors are essential elements to executing online payment facilitation for merchants.
-But while they are both essential, each has its own specific function.
+Payment gateways and payment processors are essential for online payment facilitation for merchants.
+But while they are both necessary, each has its specific function.
 These two functions work together in a streamlined process to create the efficient and safe execution of online and other digital transactions.

-The primary role of a payment gateway is to authorize transactions between a merchant and a customer.
-Payment gateways are an encrypted virtual version of a point-of-sale terminal.
+Payment gateways authorize transactions between merchants and customers.
+They are an encrypted virtual version of a point-of-sale terminal.
 They integrate with an e-commerce platform to allow merchants to accept online payments by credit or debit card, check, or other digital forms of payment.
 The payment gateway provides a secure connection between an e-commerce website and a payment processor, sending encrypted payment information via a virtual terminal.

-Payment gateways can also integrate with other e-commerce tools, including subscription management software and payment software, allowing merchants to do things like process recurring payments.
+Payment gateways can also integrate with other e-commerce tools, including subscription management and payment software, allowing merchants to process recurring payments.
 There are many payment gateways; the top names include PayPal, Apple Pay, Authorize.net, and Stripe Connect.

 Payment processors are the intermediary between the merchant and the banks involved in a transaction.
-Payment processors provide seamless and secure routing of online payment data for credit or debit cards and other digital transactions at every stage of the purchase, from initiation to settlement.
+Payment processors provide seamless and secure routing of online payment data for credit or debit cards and other digital transactions at every purchase stage, from initiation to settlement.

 Do I need both?